5G and IoT: New opportunities for companies

 5G and its impact on IoT

 5G supports the prevalence of the Internet of Things and connects a wide range of devices as well as sensors.
 Companies are able to develop new IoT applications and optimize existing processes, e.g. in manufacturing.
+5G with IoT is also helping to develop smart cities.
+For example, electricity demand can be better controlled and adapted to the conditions.
+It can also help to counteract the waste of critical resources such as water.

 The benefits of 5G for IoT:

 • Increased data transmission rate: The high data transmission rate of up to 10 gigabits per second is crucial for applications that need to process large amounts of data in real time, these include industrial automation and IoT solutions in the healthcare sector.
+Cities, urban areas and local networks also benefit from the increased data transmission rate.

 • Low latency: Latency times of less than one millisecond allow almost instant communication between IoT devices.
 This feature is particularly relevant for time-critical applications such as autonomous vehicles and remote surgery.